Is Veganism Really Cruelty-Free?

 “7-year-old Maria Isabel Vasquez Jimenez.
 Maria worked in the grape fields of Stockton, California, pruning the vines and picking the fruit.
 She died of heat stroke after working a 9-hour shift in 95-degree heat.
 Maria was two months pregnant at the time of her death.
 Two years before her death, Cal-OSHA had fined Maria’s employer, Merced Farm Labor, for not providing adequate drinking water during workers’ shifts.”

 To this, the well-meaning ally may think to themselves that they will grow their own vegetables, and thrive off of that.
 This however is utopian nonsense, and frankly quite childish.
 Many have attempted this.
 An average person without any trace of power growing fruits and vegetables will not and never will be able to tear down such a massive industry.
 What needs to happen is reform.
-A good place to start would be joining and starting up movements that fight against factory farming, sponsoring children in child labour situations, and spreading more awareness.
+An excellent place to start would be joining and starting up movements that fight against factory farming, sponsoring children in child labour situations, and spreading more awareness.
 While all of this is still small, it will at least have an impact.